weijunext/landing-page-boilerplate/README.md

 # [Landing page boilerplate](https://landingpage.weijunext.com/)

-A versatile landing page boilerplate, ideal for various projects and marketing campaigns.
+An open-source, free, and beautifully designed landing page template.
+By simply replacing or adjusting the icons and text, you can publish your own product landing page.

 Demo address：https://landingpage.weijunext.com